pineboat/pineboat.github.io/content/post/regular_expressions_first_line_of_defence.md

 Now, the problem.
 Remember that registration form that took several attempts before you could meet their strong password requirements?
 Weak, good, strong, and very strong?
 Yeah, we are going to build that validation.

 The password should,
-* have minimum 4 character.
+* have minimum 4 chars
 * contain lowercase
 * contain uppercase
 * contain a number